Regular weekly meetings

-We usually dance to recorded music at the weekly meetings, but two or three times a term we have a live band.
+We dance to live music at some weekly meetings; for others we use recorded music.
 The last meeting of the term is a party, when we normally have a live band, and people bring finger food for the break in the middle.

-Your first two visits to the weekly Round are free, and you get a free session whenever you bring a friend who hasn't been before.
+Your first two visits to the weekly Round are free, and you get a free session whenever you bring a friend who hasn’t been before.
 Otherwise the following charges apply.
 If paying for the whole term, you can pay by bank transfer to The Round, 52-10-46, 16564685, giving "〈your name〉 Term" as reference.

 The Playford Ball

 At the end of the Easter Term, the Round holds its Playford Ball, and invites past and present members of the Round to attend.
 It is a more formal event than our regular meetings, with a visiting band.
 The dances are mostly from the Playford era — late 17th and early 18th century — but with a few modern dances in a similar style.
 Details of last year's ball are here; information about this year's ball will be provided here as it becomes available.

 On the Sunday following the annual Playford Ball there is usually a punt party to Grantchester Meadows.
 Details will be announced nearer the day.

 The punt party